andrewcooke/choochoo/docs/impulse.md

 in the Fatigue and Fitness responses as they sum the Impulse data.
 Fatigue is, as expected, increasing more quickly than the Fitness (but will also decay more quickly once the exercise stops).

+### Architecture

+Choochoo was extended with three new pipeline classes:

+* `HeartRateStatistics` - responsible for calculating the HR Impulse.

+* `ImpulseStatistics` - responsible for calculating the Fitness and Fatigue responses.

+* `TODO` - responsible for displaying the responses in the diary.

+These can be configured in various ways.
+For example, by adding additional instances of `HeartRateStatistics` to the statistics pipeline we can calculate different HR Impules (with different `gamma` and `zero` parameters).

+Similarly, we can configure additional responses.

+Choochoo manages activities by "activity group" (eg running, cycling).
+The statistics above are calculated for particular groups.
+So we can have different paramaters for different activities.

 ### Results